The Cardless Cash feature for the Citibank Mobile App

 My banking app does not give me the same visibility as its desktop version.

-There is neither Citibank office nor ATM in my area.
+There is neither a Citibank office nor ATM in my area.
 So it's tricky for me to get cash if I want to tip a pizza guy, for instance.

 Based on the empathy map I synthesized the following persona to help guide my designs.
 Sean is a young professional.
 He uses the Citibank mobile app to make transfers, check the balance, and deposit his checks.
 Now he doesn't need to go to a branch at all.
 But he would like to have a more effective and simple multifunctional app to use on-the-go.

-It was time to generate ideas to find the right solution for the problem.
+It was time to generate ideas to find the right solution to the problem.
 Keeping in mind Sean's pain points and needs, I formulated the challenges as "How Might We" statements.
 I chose two from the 14 statements I made:

 I moved onto the Crazy Eights exercise and came up with eight different ideas for each “How Might We” statement.
 It helped me think out-of-the-box and ultimately define the optimal design solution.